Laura gains strength, could bring 'unsurvivable' storm surge

 “With four kids and 100 farm animals, it’s just hard to move out,” he said.

+In Lake Charles, Louisiana, National Guard members drove school buses around neighborhoods, offering to pick up families.
+Across the state line in Port Arthur, Texas, few stragglers boarded evacuation buses, and city officials announced that two C-130 transport planes offered the last chance to leave.

-Abbott warned that families who do not get out of harm's way could be cut off from help long after the storm hits.
+Abbott warned that people who fail to get out of harm’s way could be cut off from help long after the storm hits.

 The National Hurricane Center kept raising its estimate of Laura’s storm surge, from 10 feet just a couple of days ago to twice that size — a height that forecasters said would be especially deadly.

-By Wednesday afternoon, Laura had maximum sustained winds of 140 mph (225 kph) as it churned about 200 miles (320 kilometers) from Lake Charles, moving northwest at 16 mph (26 kph).
-Forecasters predict winds will reach at least 145 mph winds but may weaken slightly before landfall.
+By Wednesday afternoon, Laura had maximum sustained winds of 145 mph (233 kph) as it churned about 155 miles (250 kilometers) south of Lake Charles.

 “Heed the advice of your local authorities.
 If they tell you to go, go!
 Your life depends on it today,” said Joel Cline, tropical program coordinator at the National Weather Service.
 “It’s a serious day and you need to listen to them.”